 The Company, through its two wholly owned subsidiaries, uses debenture leverage provided through the SBA to fund a portion of its investment portfolio.
-As of December 31, 2017 and December 31, 2016 the Company has \$170.7 million of SBA-guaranteed debentures outstanding.
+As of December 31, 2016, the Company has \$170.7 million of SBA-guaranteed debentures outstanding.
 The Company has issued all SBA-guaranteed debentures that were permitted under each of the Legacy Funds' respective SBIC licenses (as applicable), and there are no unused SBA debenture commitments remaining.
 SBA-guaranteed debentures are secured by a lien on all assets of Fund II and Fund III.
-As of December 31, 2017 and December 31, 2016, Fund II and Fund III had total assets of approximately \$341.5 million and \$349.4 million, respectively.
-On June 10, 2014, the Company received an exemptive order from the SEC exempting the Company, Fund II, and Fund III from certain provisions of the 1940 Act (including an exemptive order granting relief from the asset coverage requirements for certain indebtedness issued by Fund II and Fund III as SBICs) and from certain reporting requirements mandated by the Securities Exchange Act of 1934, as amended (the "1934 Act"), with respect to Fund II and Fund III.
+As of December 31, 2016, Fund II and Fund III had total assets of approximately \$349.4 million.
+On June 10, 2014, the Company received an exemptive order from the SEC exempting the Company, Fund II, and Fund III from certain provisions of the 1940 Act (including an exemptive order granting relief from the asset coverage requirements for certain indebtedness issued by Fund II and Fund III as SBICs) and from certain reporting requirements mandated by the Securities Exchange Act of 1934, as amended, with respect to Fund II and Fund III.
 The Company intends to comply with the conditions of the order.